jacekturek/fuzyecon/README.md

 > *AI and fuzzy logic*

-in this context.

 The ("sets") library in R is a tool where fuzzy logic is implemented.

-> e.g. fuzzy inference, fuzzy system, fuzzy rules and other.
+> examples are: fuzzy inference, fuzzy system, fuzzy rules and other.

-It is iteresting to learn about the features of fuzzy sets as well as fuzzy logic to use AI in econometric modeling.
+It is iteresting to learn about the features of fuzzy sets as well as fuzzy logic to use AI in modeling.

 ##